juanri0s/coinsimp/README.md

 # coinsimp

-`coinsimp` retrieves simple information about the given cryptocurrency
+`simpcoin` retrieves simple information about the given cryptocurrency

 # Todo